Message from UNHCR

-Access to higher education is similarly uneasy for the refugees reside in Japan, many of approximately 15,000 people living in Japan with refugee or refugee-like status given by Japanese government, have no option but to forgo the idea of pursuing it.
+Access to higher education is similarly uneasy for the refugees residing in Japan, many of approximately 15,000 people living in Japan with refugee or refugee-like status given by Japanese government, have no option but to forgo the idea of pursuing it.

-Many of on-going students hope to, after their graduation, make contributions to the local and international communities, including the ones in their country of origins if the circumstances allow, while those who have graduated are making such contributions actively. .
+Many of on-going students hope to, after their graduation, make contributions to the local and international communities, including the ones in their country of origins if the circumstances allow, while those who have graduated are making such contributions actively.

-We hope that this programme provide essential opportunities for refugees to study and gain qualifications for rebuilding their lives, enabling them to contribute their skills and knowledge to their new environment.
+We hope that this programme provides essential opportunities for refugees to study and gain qualifications for rebuilding their lives, enabling them to contribute their skills and knowledge to their new environment.

 The Secretariat of Refugee Higher Education Programme